Csjg2002/AR-Furniture-App/README.md

 <h1>AR Furniture App</h1>

 <h2>Description</h2>
-An AR app I created in Unity that allows users to preview how furniture would look in their home before they buy it.
+An AR app I created in Unity using ARfoundation that allows users to preview how furniture would look in their home before they buy it.

 <br />